Nedoko-maki/Internet-Voicechat/README.md

 TO DO:

 - TLS 1.3 Secure connection or encrypt the audio. -> Involves getting a private key and a CA cert.
+- Implementing a sort of RTP protocol, switching to UDP.
+Buffers and reconstructs data.
 - Metadata prepended onto a packet for metadata/different types of data instead of just audio data.

 TO USE: